On average, your neighbors pay $95 a month.See Your Rates

-New Jersey is the fourth smallest state, the third state to ratify the Constitution, the second wealthiest state, and the state with the highest population density in the union.
-Many American staples originated here, including FM radio, Frank Sinatra, the light bulb, Bruce Springsteen, and Jon Bon Jovi.
+New Jersey is the fourth smallest state, the third state to ratify the Constitution, and the second wealthiest state.
+It's also the state with the highest population density in the union.
+Many American staples started here, including FM radio, Frank Sinatra, the light bulb, Bruce Springsteen, and Jon Bon Jovi.
 But, its proximity to the Atlantic Ocean makes The Garden State home to some important home insurance risks as well.

 New Jersey is just about in the middle when it comes to average home insurance premiums.
-According to the most recent available data from the Insurance Information Institute, in 2014, the average cost of home insurance in the state of New Jersey was $1,092, only a little lower than the national average of $1,132.
+The average cost of home insurance in the state of New Jersey is $1,149.
+This was just a bit better than the national average of $1,173.
 There are 20 states with higher average homeowners insurance rates than New Jersey.

 Choosing a homeowners insurance company in New Jersey should be easier.
-Actually, it’s already easy; you could just go with whichever company your mortgage lender recommends, but you probably won’t get the best rates that way.
-The key to finding the best rates is to get a homeowners insurance quotes comparison in New Jersey from multiple companies.
+Actually, it’s already easy.
+You could just go with whichever company your mortgage lender recommends, but you won’t get the best rates.
+The key to the best rates is to get a homeowners insurance quotes comparison in New Jersey from multiple companies.

-Last year, these were the most common home insurance companies reported by QuoteWizard users living in the state of New Jersey.
+These were the most common home insurance companies reported by QuoteWizard users in New Jersey last year.
 Out of the 17,674 New Jersey homeowners that used QuoteWizard to request insurance quotes last year, 657 had no home insurance.

-Why contact every individual company in New Jersey that you want a homeowners quote from when you can just answer a few questions about your home and desired coverage, and get competing quotes from agents?
+Why contact every insurer in New Jersey you want a homeowners quote from?
+You can just answer a few questions about your home and desired coverage, and get competing quotes.
 Save time and money with QuoteWizard.

 |Rank||Company||Direct Premiums Written (in thousands)||Market Share|